arcbtc/LNURLPoS/README.md

 ## Payment workflow

 * Merchant enters amount into LNURLPoS device
-* LNURL is generated in device and displayed for scanning (LNURL includes a unique pin encrypted using the shared key)
+* LNURL is generated in device and displayed for scanning (LNURL includes a unique pin encrypted using the secret key shared with the server)
 * Customer scans and pays
 * When the payment has cleared the customer is sent the decrypted unique pin
 * Merchant can compare and verify using the same pin displayed on the lNURLPoS